Pipe Mania: Gameplay

 A bonus round is played after every fourth level, in which the player is presented with a grid of pipe sections that has one empty space.
 Clicking on a piece adjacent to this space will cause it to slide over; the goal is to build as long a pipeline as possible, scoring points for each section used.
 A password is given after each bonus round, allowing the player to start a game at the level immediately following it.

 Reception

-In Japan, Game Machine listed the arcade version of Pipe Mania on their November 1, 1990 issue as being the most-successful table arcade unit of the month.
+In Japan, Game Machine listed the arcade version of Pipe Mania as the most successful table arcade unit of October 1990.

 The game was reviewed in 1994 in Dragon #211 by Jay & Dee in the "Eye of the Monitor" column.
 Jay did not rate the game, but Dee gave the Macintosh version of the game 21/2 out of 5 stars, and the Windows version 41/2 stars.
 Macworld named the Macintosh version of Pipe Dream the Best Arcade Game of 1990, putting it into the Macintosh Game Hall of Fame, and called it an "addictive strategy game".

 The editors of Game Player's PC Strategy Guide gave Pipe Dream their 1989 "Best PC Strategy Game" award.
 They wrote: "Pipe Dream is destined to become a classic on the order of Tetris or Breakout".